mutalyzer/crossmapper/docs/library.rst

     >>> multilocus.to_position(38)
     (11, -2)

-See :doc:`api/multi_locus` for a detailed description.
+See section :doc:`api/multi_locus` for a detailed description.